 A woman walking through a forest with a blue backpack with gorgeous red, yellow, and orange ground cover, green trees in the background, and Mount Rainer in the background.

-Photo: Jessica of Uprooted Traveler
+Photo Courtesy of Jessica of Uprooted Traveler

-• Where to Stay: Mountain Meadows Inn
+• Top Hotel Pick: Mountain Meadows Inn

 • Nearest Major Airport: Seattle-Tacoma International Airport

-• Average Temperatures: 54°F // 36°F
+• Average Temperature: 54°F // 36°F

 Beyond the Balloon Fiesta, there are many incredible things to see and do in and around Albuquerque.
 Locals recommend visiting the Indian Pueblo Cultural Center, catching a ride on the Sandia Peak Tramway, and experiencing Albuquerque’s Old Town.
 October is also the perfect time to take advantage of the beautiful weather and visit Petroglyph National Monument to enjoy a high desert hike.
+And — why not take a hot air balloon ride in Albuquerque?
+Seems fitting for the occasion, right?

 The colorful hot balloons at the Albuquerque International Balloon Fiesta.

-• Where to Stay: Hotel Chaco
+• Top Hotel Pick: Hotel Chaco

 • Nearest Major Airport: Albuquerque International Sunport

-• Average Temperatures: 72°F // 46°F
+• Average Temperature: 72°F // 46°F

-The bustling activity of the warm summer is quieting down as the crisp weather settles in along the coast and the tourist shoulder season brings with it lower hotel rates, increased availability, and walk-in restaurant experiences with no reservations needed.
+The bustling activity of the warm summer is quieting down as the crisp weather settles in along the coast, and the tourist shoulder season brings with it lower hotel rates, increased availability, and walk-in restaurant experiences with no reservations needed.
 And just when you think it can’t get more Americana, fall brings more fun things to do in Camden, from apple-picking and leaf-peeping to sunny day sails on a historic wooden schooner.

 The vibrant fall foliage surrounds the blue water and boats in the harbor in Camden, Maine.

-• Where to Stay: Grand Harbor Inn
+• Top Hotel Pick: Grand Harbor Inn

 • Nearest Major Airport: Portland International Jetport

-• Average Temperatures: 58°F // 41°F
+• Average Temperature: 58°F // 41°F

-25. Yosemite National Park, California
+26. Yosemite National Park, CA

 Yosemite National Park is famous for being one of the most beautiful places in the United States, and October is an especially nice time to visit because it’s cooler and less busy than the summer months.